 THINGS TO KNOW BEFORE YOU GO

-The currency in Bali is Rupiah (IDR) and the exchange rate is approximately $1 USD = 14,000 IDR.
+When paying for things in cash, the only currency accepted in Bali is the Indonesian Rupiah (IDR) and the exchange rate is approximately $1 USD = 15,000 IDR.

 BEST TIME TO VISIT BALI